nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ## Introduction to SPL Utilities: SPLController and focusing to Studio window

-Now that we've covered the "kernel" (innermost parts) of the Studio add-on, it is time to talk about the icing: SPL Utilities global plugins and its contents.
+Now that we've covered the "kernel" (innermost parts) of this add-on, it is time to talk about the icing: SPL Utilities global plugins and its contents.
 The next few articles will talk about what the global plugin does, introduce you to inner workings of SPL Controller layer and tour how encoder support is implemented.

 ### Studio app module versus SPL Utilities global plugin

-As described in the add-on design section, SPL Studio add-on comes with two app modules and a global plugin.
+As described in the add-on design section, SPL add-on comes with several app modules and a global plugin.
 This was needed not only to differentiate between module types and expertese, but also allow Studio functions to be invoked from other programs.
 With the introduction of encoder support in add-on 3.0 (fall 2014), the global plugin portion of the add-on (SPL Utilities) took on an important role: working as an encoders manager to report connection status and to perform other routines.

 ### SPL Utilities package contents